LakshmanBolisetti/TCSDevOps/README.md

 # Create a GitHub Repository with Multiple Branches
-## Create Repository: Go to GitHub and create a new repository.
+Create Repository: Go to GitHub and create a new repository.
 ![image](https://github.com/LakshmanBolisetti/TCSDevOps/blob/master/Resources/1.png)
 ![image](https://github.com/LakshmanBolisetti/TCSDevOps/blob/master/Resources/2.png)

-## Install git in your local computer
+Install git in your local computer
 ![image](https://github.com/LakshmanBolisetti/TCSDevOps/blob/master/Resources/3.png)
-## Clone Repo: Clone it to your local machine.
+Clone Repo: Clone it to your local machine.
 ![image](https://github.com/LakshmanBolisetti/TCSDevOps/blob/master/Resources/4.png)

-## Create Branches:
+### Create Branches:
 Create develop and release branches and push them to the remote repository.
 For pushing to the repository, you may be prompted for credentials.
 You can generate a personal access token or add an SSH key to your GitHub account for secure authentication.

 # Create Terraform Code to Extract EC2 Instances and Security Groups
-### Initialize Terraform Configuration: I used the official Terraform website to install Terraform and followed the instructions based on our operating system.[title](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
+Initialize Terraform Configuration: I used the official Terraform website to install Terraform and followed the instructions based on our operating system.
+[Link](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
 ![image](https://github.com/LakshmanBolisetti/TCSDevOps/blob/master/Resources/5.png)
 ![image](https://github.com/LakshmanBolisetti/TCSDevOps/blob/master/Resources/6.png)

 I have created two files: one for launching the EC2 instance and the second for printing the EC2 and security group information.
 ![image](https://github.com/LakshmanBolisetti/TCSDevOps/blob/master/Resources/7.png)

+**CreateInstance/createInstance.tf**
-### CreateInstance/createInstance.tf This terraform file crate the ec2 instance.
+This terraform file crate the ec2 instance.
   ![image](https://github.com/LakshmanBolisetti/TCSDevOps/blob/master/Resources/8.png)
   ![image](https://github.com/LakshmanBolisetti/TCSDevOps/blob/master/Resources/9.png)
   ![image](https://github.com/LakshmanBolisetti/TCSDevOps/blob/master/Resources/10.png)